-The other day I was chatting with Isabelle and we decided Sabeen will move straight to A-levels, and skip the other IGCSE’s.
+The other day I was chatting with Isabelle and we decided Sabeen will move straight to A-levels, and skip the other iGCSE’s.
 Why?
-Because if the goal is to complete her A-levels, why not take the most direct route?
+Because if the goal is to get 4 A-level A*s, why not take the most direct route?
 Why go through all that extra exam preparation and stress?
-If she applies to university or a job it’ll be marketed as ‘the IGCSE’s were too easy for me so I went straight for A-levels’!
-If, for some stupid reason they do insist on her having IGCSE’s, she’d probably get them done in 6 months – it would be crazy for someone to be doing their IGCSE’s after their A-levels, but that could happen here (albeit unlikely).
+If she applies to university or a job it’ll be marketed as ‘the iGCSE’s were too easy for me so I went straight for A-levels’!
+If, for some stupid reason they do insist on her having iGCSE’s, she’d probably get them done in 6 months – it would be crazy for someone to be doing their iGCSE’s after their A-levels, but that could happen here (albeit unlikely).

 So next year all 3 of the kids will be doing 2 A-levels – Maths and Further Maths.
 The reason for this is so that they can have some fun studying together and also leverage the power of intensity – working relatively intensively for a year on mostly maths should increase the chances of them getting the top grades.
 They’ll be thinking in equations by the end of the year!